Chicago Nursing Home Lawsuits and Settlements

 When Can You Sue a Nursing Home in Chicago?

-Chicago nursing homes and other types of eldercare facilities (e.g., rehabilitation centers, retirement homes, assisted living facilities, etc.) have a legal obligation to provide a basic minimum level of care for their residents.
+Chicago nursing homes and other types of eldercare facilities (e.g., rehabilitation centers, retirement homes, assisted living facilities, etc.) are legally obligated to provide a bare minimum level of care for their residents.
 The fact is, however, that nursing homes in Chicago and across the country are notorious for their consistent failure to provide a high level of care to residents.
 Most nursing homes regularly neglect or ignore the basic needs of residents and provide a level of care that falls well below the legal minimum.

-When nursing homes provide poor quality care residents get injured and often die.
+When nursing homes provide poor-quality care, residents get injured and often die.
 So when can you sue a Chicago nursing home?
-To have a valid lawsuit against nursing home in Chicago a plaintiff needs to prove 2 basic elements:
+To have a valid lawsuit against a nursing home in Chicago, a plaintiff needs to prove two essential elements:

 • The nursing home provided negligent care (below minimum standards)